Past Shows: Seriously Entertaining

 SEPTEMBER 2020: ALL GOOD THINGS

-In our September show, speakers riffed on the theme “All Good Things.”
+Seriously Entertaining’s September show interrogated positivity with the night’s theme, “All Good Things.”
 Philosopher Ian Olasov remembered his mom’s best friend Sherry, a true optimist and storyteller, whose life taught him that philosophy can only fathom so much.
 Nick Flynn guided a meditation on his past five months in quarantine, reflecting on the trauma of the pandemic and racism.
 Liara Tamani shared a story about a recent summer road trip she and her boyfriend took in Texas, during which she felt the full weight of her grief and accessed the purpose of her art.
 Michael Ian Black recalled a fateful family vacation in Nantucket when he learned the hard way that he was not as progressive a father as he had previously thought.

 AUGUST 2020: THOSE WERE THE DAYS

-In our August livestreamed show, writers contemplated the theme “Those Were The Days.”
+Blasting into the past, August asked writers to look back on the theme “Those Were The Days.”
 Rion Amilcar Scott remembered his days of “doorbell ditching” and one particular afternoon when a school janitor chased him and his crew down.
 Kevin Mattson reflected on his experience during the 1980s, the decade of Ronald Reagan, looming nuclear war, and punk rock.
 Jeff VanderMeer related how his attempt to be the “fun” stepdad to his stepdaughter and her friends during a trip to Chuck E. Cheese resulted in a fateful run-in with a giant rat.
 Charles Yu revisited a pre-quarantine day spent with his family last winter at the Oakland Science Center and the sense of “future nostalgia” he felt for his children’s youth.

 JULY 2020: ARE WE THERE YET?